 From the wild and rustic Chianti region to the manicured cypress trees of Val D’Orcia, there are a great many options when wine tasting on the Tuscan countryside.
 Over 25,000 wineries in fact.
-One winery I visited was not the best nor did I particularly care for the wine, but the scenery and ambience were iconically Tuscan and unforgettable.
-There’s an important travel tip in there… let me show you.
+One winery I visited was not the best nor did I particularly care for the wine, but the scenery and ambiance were iconically Tuscan and unforgettable.
+I’m telling you about it because there’s an important travel tip in there… let me show you.

 Recently I met several travelers who had put so much pressure on themselves to find the best places on the Tuscan countryside that they were stressed and had difficulty enjoying themselves.
 I have been guilty of that, too.
 An unexpected snag (no GPS signal) sent one couple spinning.
 You don’t want that kind of vacation!